-Ardennes 1944 was on the final selection of the 2015 Prix Medicis in France.
+Ardennes 1944 was the only book by a foreign author on the shortlist for the 2015 Prix Medicis in France.

 Ardennes 1944 – The Battle of the Bulge

-From the bestselling author of Stalingrad, Berlin and D-Day, Antony Beevor’s Ardennes 1944: Battle of the Bulge tells the story of the Germany’s ill-fated final stand.
+From the bestselling author of Stalingrad, Berlin and D-Day, Antony Beevor tells the story of Hitler’s ill-fated final offensive.